2011-03-16 - My Song is Love Unknown

 The first verse reads:

-Most of us who are reading this have probably never commited a serious crime, and are fairly decent folks.
+Most of us who are reading this have probably never committed a serious crime, and are fairly decent folks.
 But as my pastor recently said, "we aren't decent enough."
 It's not enough.

 And many of us spend our lives in love and service, as we Christians should.
 If we are following in our Lord's footsteps, we reach out to the outcasts, we feed the hungry, give sacrificially, pray earnestly, and are devoted family members and active church members.
 But it's not enough.